 When I was in high school, my friends and I would go to the market, buy a loaf of french bread and 1 pound of spinach artichoke dip and go to town.
 We didn’t even slice the bread or heat up the dip.
 It was an addiction.
 Even today, I still love a good spinach artichoke dip with crusty bread, although now I take the time to cut up the bread.
-While trying to think of a new bread roll to prepare, I couldn’t resist from combining my favorite dip with my favorite pizza dough to make spinach artichoke pinwheels.
+While trying to think of a new bread roll to prepare, I couldn’t resist combining my favorite dip with my favorite pizza dough to make spinach artichoke pinwheels.
 I mean, how can you go wrong?

 **Helpful tips and common mistakes